nuvious/pam-duress/docs/Contributing.md

   - Give sample code if you can
 - What you expected would happen
 - What actually happens
-- Notes (possibly including why you think this might be happening, any mitigations/resolutions you tried and their effectiveness)
+- Notes (possibly including why you think this might be happening or any mitigations/resolutions you tried and their effectiveness)

 ## Use a Consistent Coding Style